 Different kind of dyes used in fabrics that make dog beds contains chemicals.
 I know they match our décor, and the attractive fun colors catch our eyes, but they harm our dogs.
 The toxic from the chemicals in the dye affect our dogs when they chew or lick on the material.
 Imported dog beds mostly don’t get subjected to the earth-friendly process.
 But not to worry, there’s good news.
-With few simple items, you will take a very short time to make your dog bed.
+With a few simple items, you will take a very short time to make your dog bed.

-Our 3 Earth-Friendly DIY Dog Beds
+Top 3 Earth-Friendly DIY Dog Beds

-When you have the will to do it yourself, nothing will get more earth friendly than collecting all the items you have thrown away as rubbish and waste and convert them into a beautiful bed for your lovely little friend.
+When you have the will to do it yourself, nothing will get more earth-friendly than collecting all the items you have thrown away as rubbish and waste and convert them into a beautiful bed for your lovely little friend.
 To us, something may appear out of proportion and messy, but to the dog, it’s a cozy bed.
 So, the result of what you make should not worry you.

-Old clothes, bed sheet or a pillow case
+Old clothes, bed sheet or a pillowcase

 Dogs love jumping and sleeping on to our clean and neat pile of clothes.
 Ever wondered why?
 They enjoy the residual heat from the dryer.